-[Figure 23](#) shows the suggested arrangement of the power stage and the external components on the PCB based on the schematic shown in the [Figure 24](#).
+Figure 23 shows the complete circuitry required.
+The suggested arrangement of the components around the chipset on the PCB is depicted in Figure 24.

-[Figure 25](#) and [Figure 26](#) show the top and bottom layer of the PCB.
+Figure 25 and Figure 26 show the top and bottom layer of the PCB.
 The following layout recommendations should be considered:

-1. On the exposed pads' landing area place vias with 0.3mm hole size with <0.7mm space (center to center) 2.
-Use solder mask expansion of 0.05~0.075mm for the chipset footprint pins and pads 3.
-Place and align the GND trace (PGND node for power return) beneath the DC bus trace on the top layer to minimize the inductance loop in the power path.
-4. For the low voltage controller reference (DGND) on the PGND trace select a location free of any switching current to avoid switching-induced noise in DGND (do not connect the DGND trace to any trace which connects the bypass cap to CoolGaNTM).
+1. On the exposed pads' landing area, place vias with 0.3mm hole size with <0.7mm space (center to center).
+2. Use solder mask expansion of 0.05~0.075mm for the chipset footprint pins and pads.
+3. Place and align the GND trace (PGND node for power return) beneath the DC bus trace on the top layer to minimize the inductance loop in the power path.
+4. For the low voltage controller reference (DGND) on the PGND trace select a location free of any switching current to avoid switching-induced noise in DGND (do not connect the DGND trace to any trace which connects the bypass cap to CoolGaNTM IPS).